Ben Fagan: Pirate Master

 Fagan was one of sixteen "pirates" in pursuit of a potential $1,000,000 grand prize on the CBS show Pirate Master.
 The show's contestants were split into two separate "crews", and competed against one another each week in searches for hidden treasure.
 Fagan was placed in the "Black Crew", where he remained for almost the entire run of show, apart from weeks four, five, nine and thirteen.

 Fagan defeated Christa DeAngelo in the final, winning a $500,000 grand prize.
-He then gave the money he earned over the show's duration - $87,624 - to his teammates, thanking them for their participation in the final, and kept the $500,000 grand prize for himself.
+He then gave the money he earned over the show's duration – $87,624 - to his teammates, thanking them for their participation in the final, and kept the $500,000 grand prize for himself.

 Music

-Fagan was the lead singer, songwriter, and guitarist of the Charleston, SC-based band "The Plainfield Project," from 2006 - 2010.
+Fagan was the lead singer, songwriter, and guitarist of the Charleston, South Carolina–based band "The Plainfield Project," from 2006 - 2010.
 Their self-titled debut album was released on iTunes in 2009.
 After The Plainfield Project, Fagan started a funk/reggae/hip-hop-influenced band called "Ben Fagan and the Holy City Hooligans."
 The band's debut cd, "The Freestyle Sessions 1," was released in 2011.
 Their second cd, entitled "The Freestyle Sessions 1 & 2," was released in 2013.
 Fagan was a co-writer with Meghan Trainor on the song "3 AM," the 5th track on her debut full-length album called "Title," released in January, 2015.